amazon-science/crossnorm-selfnorm/segmentation/Readme.md

 ### Introduction

-This repository is a PyTorch implementation of CrossNorm (CN) and SelfNorm (SN) for semantic segmentation in domain generalization setting.
+This repository is a PyTorch implementation of CrossNorm (CN) and SelfNorm (SN) for semantic segmentation in domain generalization setting (GTA5 -> Cityscapes).
 We implement CN/SN based on the scene parsing codebase (https://github.com/hszhao/semseg)

 ### Usage